 Why we like it: We love museums.
 Museums are expensive for a family of five.
 Ergo, museum memberships make a good gift.
 We especially love reciprocal memberships, where you join at one place and get free admission to others.
 We did this through the North Museum of Nature and Science in Lancaster and the Lehigh Valley Zoo.
 We didn’t get to use them as much as we hoped, but it was still a big savings and encouraged us to go more than we would otherwise.
 We’d love to do this again, maybe with aquariums or history museums!
 They also are a family gift, so while they might be of particular interest to one person, everyone gets to enjoy.

 Why we like it: If you think unschoolers can’t enjoy formal classes, you’re totally wrong.
-Sarah has done Lego camps, robotics camps, music classes, instrument lessons, art lessons, tae kwon do classes… and that doesn’t count all the things the rest of us do, from paint nights to my own tae kwon do practice to scrapbooking workshops to cooking classes.
+Ashar has done Lego camps, robotics camps, music classes, instrument lessons, art lessons, tae kwon do classes… and that doesn’t count all the things the rest of us do, from paint nights to my own tae kwon do practice to scrapbooking workshops to cooking classes.
 And if your gift is to share in a class with someone you love, that’s even better.
 My mom and I had a blast painting Van Gogh-inspired wine glasses one time, for instance!

-Why we like it: So, the best gift we ever gave Sarah was a ticket to Walker-Stalker Con, a convention for fans of The Walking Dead.
+Why we like it: So, the best gift we ever gave Ashar was a ticket to Walker-Stalker Con, a convention for fans of The Walking Dead.
 Maybe your family is into Star Trek, or anime, or comics, or jewelry-making, or stamp-collecting, or scrapbooking, or… There are conventions for all of those things.
 In fact, I’ve personally BEEN to conventions for all of those things!
 These make great gifts.
 Even if you’re not into the topic of interest, it’s amazing to watch your loved one’s face light up because they’re interested.

 Unschooling Gift Ideas: Toys

-Why we like it: We bought the Melissa and Doug 60-piece wood block set when Sarah was 9, and we just finally sold it (still in great shape despite years of use) when we moved to our new house last May!
-Sarah loves the feel of natural wood, and we liked having some larger blocks to build big structures with.
+Why we like it: We bought the Melissa and Doug 60-piece wood block set when Ashar was 9, and we just finally sold it (still in great shape despite years of use) when we moved to our new house last May!
+Ashar loves the feel of natural wood, and we liked having some larger blocks to build big structures with.
 We wanted real wood, and something that was easy to store, and this was perfect.
 Same goes for the 150-piece Imaginarium set, which includes some bright colors, too.
 Super for imaginative play.
 See more about the larger blocks here and the smaller blocks here.

 Matchbox and Hot Wheels cars